HashBangCrash/clinical-trials/README.md

 * Fix category whitelist
 * Add UCF Health template page to show acf fields on
 * If multisite, switch_to_blog to 1, as we only use the main site for trial info

+### 1.4.1
+* Fix multisite - only show post type on main site, but register taxonomy for subsites